Questions and answers

 10. Will EEH buy back my home?

-Yes, as part of the offer we will buy back leasehold properties at market value when the property is required.
+Yes, as part of the offer we will buy back leasehold properties at market value plus 10% when the property is required.
 However, this would not be considered until planning permission was granted and funding for the project secured.
+Some leaseholders have raised the issue of market value, as without remediation works their values could drop.
+We have reassured that market values would exclude any reductions due to this.

 11. If I want to sell my home before then, how will EEH help me to sell or move?